-If you are interested in interning in a specific area, take the initiative and research different opportunities early in your time in Mendoza.
-Internships are not a common practice in Argentina.
+If you are interested in interning in a specific area, take the initiative and research different opportunities early in your time in Málaga.
+Internships are not a common practice in Spain.
 However, while many organizations are not familiar with the practice, they may be willing to take on extra help.
-After speaking with your resident director, do not hesitate to initiate contact with an organization about the prospect of working with them.
+Do not hesitate to initiate contact with an organization about the prospect of working with them.
+Many students find (non-credit bearing) extracurricular volunteer opportunities to be equally rewarding experiences.